Joshtheman21/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Rock Paper Scissors with the computer!
+Thonny is the program that is being used.